mxaddict/www.codedmaster.com/content/ttk/_index.md

 +++
-title = "Teach The Kids (aka TTK) Course Introduction" description = "Welcome to the 'Teach The Kids' Rust programming course!
+title = "Course Introduction: Teach The Kids (aka TTK) Rust Course" description = "Welcome to the 'Teach The Kids (aka TTK) Rust Course' introduction!
 Embark on an exciting adventure to build your very own Quest App, learning programming fundamentals step-by-step." paginate_by = 5 sort_by = "slug"
 +++